evxiong/rcv/README.md

 By default, the created election form has the following settings:
 - Do not collect email addresses
 - Do not allow response editing
-- Restrict to users in your organization (if applicable)
 - Limit to 1 response

 Regarding rankings: